Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 Keeping your phone steady can be a pain.
-Windy conditions or photographing from any form of transport makes it challenging and frustrating.
+Windy conditions make it challenging and frustrating to photograph.

 A tripod can work perfectly, but a normal sized one would be too bulky for your small device.
 A smaller version is possible (see above) but it also has its limit on perspective.

-The small sensor of the iPhone is the reason why shake is emphasized more using its camera.
+The small sensor of the iPhone is the reason why shake is visible.
 In low light situations, it is also important to keep your captures as steady as possible.

-Our article gives you all the information and tips on how to keep your smartphone, and images, as still as possible.
+Our article gives you all the information and tips on how to keep your smartphone as still as possible.

 Lines are a great way to help compose your images to give them that extra wow factor.
-Lines can draw your eye to a subject, or take it away, out of the frame.
+They can draw your eye to a subject, or take it away, out of the frame.

-If you stand under a very tall building looking up, all the lines will converge and your eyes will follow them to the top.
+If you stand under a very tall building looking up, all the lines will converge.
+Your eyes will follow them to the top.

-A long street, handrail, or zebra crossing are all examples of what can be found – you just have to keep your eyes open and look for them.
+A long street, handrail, or zebra crossing are all examples of what you can use.
+You just have to keep your eyes open and look for them.

 This article gives great tips on what to look for and how they dramatize your image.

-The colours in your images are an important area to consider for your smartphone photography.
+The colors in your images are an important area in smartphone photography.
 They can make subjects and areas in your photograph complimentary or independent of each other.